jncox/EraWithPostgres/era_provision_postgresdb/era_provision_postgresdb.rst

 #.
 Click **Provision**.

 #.
-Click **Operations** in the upper right-hand corner to view the provisioning progress.
-Provisioning should take approximately 5 minutes.
+Select **Operations** from the dropdown menu to monitor the provisioning.
+This process should take approximately 5 minutes.

    .. note::